lchristmann/waffle-dashboard/DEVELOPER-DOCS.md

 6. Access the Application:

 Open your browser and navigate to [http://localhost](http://localhost).
+You can create a first admin user [as described here](docs/WAFFLE-INSTALLATION-GUIDE.md#basic-setup) > step 7.

 ## Seeding Production